Skip to content

 Framework-Agnostic Core

-A TypeScript engine with no UI dependencies.
-Use any framework or renderer.
+Core engine written in TypeScript with no UI dependencies.
+Integrate with any renderer or frontend framework.

 Predictable State Flow